Chinchillas have thick fur.

 But why is this, why do they overheat so easily?

-This is one of the reasons common pest for animals such as fleas can’t even survive on a chinchilla.
-They will overheat and fry to death to put it simply.
+This is one of the reasons common pests for animals like fleas can’t even survive on a chinchilla.
+They will overheat and fry to death, to put it simply.

 How Can I Tell If My Chinchilla Is Overheating?

 This is tough to recognize most of the time.
 Two ways that may give you an indicator if your chinchilla is potentially too hot is by looking at the insides of their ears.